shantanusharma15/Business_Analytics_Dashboard/README.md

 # Streamlit-Business-analytics-with-Excel_CSV

-you will learn how to create an analytics website dashboard using Python and the Streamlit library.
-We will use a Excel database to store the data, and we will use Streamlit to create an interactive dashboard that allows us to visualize and explore the data.
+Created an analytics website dashboard using Python and the Streamlit library.
+Used a Excel database to store the data, and Streamlit to create an interactive dashboard that allows us to visualize and explore the data.

  # screenshots